Dipika Damerla

 Dipika Damerla is a Canadian politician in Mississauga, Ontario.
 She is the current Mississauga City Councillor for Ward 7, the neighbourhood of Cooksville, since her swearing-in on December 3, 2018.
 Previously, Damerla was a Liberal member of the Legislative Assembly of Ontario representing the riding of Mississauga East—Cooksville from 2011 to 2018.
 She served as Minister of Seniors Affairs in the Cabinet of Premier Kathleen Wynne.
+On March 7, 2024, Damerla Announced that she would be seeking to be elected Mayor of Mississauga.
+She placed third with 19.4%, losing to Carolyn Parrish.

 Background

-Damerla was born in a Telugu-speaking family in Secunderabad, Andhra Pradesh (present day Telangana), India.
+Damerla was born in a Telugu family in Secunderabad, Andhra Pradesh (present day Telangana), India.
 After emigrating to Canada she earned her MBA from the Rotman School of Management at the University of Toronto.
 She worked in corporate banking at the Royal Bank of Canada and the Bank of Nova Scotia.
 Prior to her first election to the Ontario Legislature she was Senior Policy Advisor to Ontario's Minister of Economic Development and Trade.
 She lives in Mississauga with her daughter, Sharmeila.